kids encyclopedia robot

 Romero, as depicted in a PhilPost commemorative post stamp

-The Manila Times described Romero as "one of the most iconic figures in the Philippine film industry."
-She is one of the major stars of Philippine cinema's Golden Age and is one of the longest working Filipino actors in the industry.
-Her critically acclaimed performances and lasting commercial appeal have led her to be hailed the longest reigning Philippine movie queen.
-She has been named the most successful leading actress of the 1950s by publications.
-American newspaper St. Petersburg Times named her the highest paid movie actress in the Philippines, with total annual earnings of $45,000 in 1956 (or nearly ₱30 million in 2024 Philippine peso).
-FDCP chairperson Jose Javier Reyes praised Romero after being awarded by the national film agency with a Lifetime Achievement Award, saying: "There is absolutely no better way of defining the Filipino movie queen than Gloria Romero.
+Described by The Manila Times as one of the most iconic figures in Philippine film industry, Romero was one of the last surviving stars from the first Golden Age of Philippine cinema.
+She was the most successful and highest paid leading actress of the 1950s, earning a reported $45,000 in 1956 (around ₱30 million in 2024 Philippine peso).
+Critics have named her the longest reigning Philippine movie queen for her lasting commercial appeal and acclaimed performances.
+Jose Javier Reyes, chairperson of Film Development Council of the Philippines, stated that "there is absolutely no better way of defining the Filipino movie queen than Gloria Romero.
 In her 90s right now, [she] has become the epitome not only of professionalism but everything that Filipino cinema was before in the past decades."

 I think she is at par with some of the world's best actresses.